 Imagine walking into a Chevrolet dealer and driving away with a new factory-built Corvette C8R racecar that was street legal, as well as virtually ready to race and win.
-Today, you can’t by a caged, factory-built, turn-key race car that is road legal in the United States at any price.
-But 28 years ago, you could by a Lotus Esprit X180R.
+Today, you can’t buy a caged factory-built turn-key race car that is road legal in the United States at any price.
+But 30+ years ago, you could buy a Lotus Esprit X180R.

 With only 20 road-legal homologation cars produced and five SCCA/IMSA factory prepared race cars, the X180R was unlike any other Esprit model produced.
 Straight from the Lotus factory, the X180R was a highly-developed race car for the road that included a chassis-integrated roll cage, fully adjustable racing suspension, blueprinted engine, specialized and deleted parts for significant weight savings, and a variety of other competition upgrades.
 Looking back 30 years later, Lotus’s X180R was the last factory-built race car with a full roll cage — from any manufacturer — that was sold new in the United States and could be licensed for the street.
 The only car that came close, was the 1995 model year Ferrari 355 Challenge, which was a street 355 that an authorized dealership would convert into a race car using a kit provided by the factory.